-An integrated approach to land use and transport planning to manage and minimise adverse effects of transport networks on adjoining land uses and to The ODP shows how integration of the development in to the existing road network will be achieved.
+An integrated approach to land use and transport planning to manage and minimise adverse effects of transport networks on adjoining land uses and to avoid "reverse sensitivity" effects on the operation of transport networks.

+The ODP shows how integration of the development in to the existing road network will be achieved.